rrobberobin/RnDProfitability-BScThesis/README.md

-The R file used for my Bachelor's thesis: regression and formal tests
+The R file used for my Bachelor's thesis:
+Regression analysis and formal tests